valignatev/ddd-dynamic/README.md

 [Rewind](https://github.com/JensRantil/rewind) - Rewind is a (CQRS) event store server written in Python.
 Not that it written with DDD approach but still related.

+[The Clean Architecture with Python](https://www.reddit.com/r/Python/comments/41llbh/the_clean_architecture_with_python/) - Reddit discussion about the topic and [this](https://gist.github.com/justanr/1f38e09caad47bd0d927) gist with proposed architecture and some comments on it.

 ## Training

 [DDD Patterns in Python](http://sixty-north.com/domain_driven_design_in_python.html) - Sixty North offers two-day classroom training on implementing DDD in Python with relational or event-sourced persistence.
 (Paid)